jayatejareddy/Crazy_Python/Bit_Encryption/README.md

 ## Bit_Encryption
-> Bit_Encryption is bit-wise encryption algorithm developed on RSA crypto-system
+> Bit_Encryption is bit-wise encryption algorithm developed based on RSA crypto-system
 #### Detailed documentation will be uploaded soon